 Personal or real property mortgaged or encumbered to secure funds for the improvement, extension, operation or betterment of the Cooperative.

-Notwithstanding anything in this section contained, the Board of Directors, without authorization by the members, shall have full power and authority to borrow money from the National Rural Utilities Cooperative Finance Corporation, the United States of America, Reconstruction Finance Corporation, or any agency or instrumentality thereof, and in connection with such borrowing to authorize the making and issuance of bonds, notes, or other evidences of indebtedness and, to secure the payment thereof, to authorize the execution and delivery of a mortgage or mortgages, or a deed, or deeds of trust upon, or the pledging or encumbrance of the property, assets, rights, privileges, licenses, franchises and permits of the Cooperative, whether acquired, or to be acquired, and wherever situated, all upon such terms and conditions of the Board of Directors may mortgage or encumber property of the Cooperative in connection with improvement, additions or betterment to the system to the extent permitted by the laws of Oregon.
+Notwithstanding anything in this section contained, the Board of Directors, without authorization by the Members, shall have full power and authority to borrow money, and in connection with such borrowing to authorize the making and issuance of bonds, notes, or other evidences of indebtedness and, to secure the payment thereof, to authorize the execution and delivery of a mortgage or mortgages, or a deed, or deeds of trust upon, or the pledging or encumbrance of the property, assets, rights, privileges, licenses, franchises and permits of the Cooperative, whether acquired, or to be acquired, and wherever situated, all upon such terms and conditions of the Board of Directors may mortgage or encumber property of the Cooperative in connection with improvement, additions or betterment to the system to the extent permitted by the laws of Oregon.

 ARTICLE XI